NBA “3-2-1 Lottery”

 This proposal has been criticized for being punitive towards the team with three worst records (“the Bottom Three”) who are given only two lottery balls each.
 However, the crux of biscuit is in how the Top-12 guarantee is implemented in practice.
 At the time of writing, no procedural details have been publicly specified.

-The guarantee can be implemented in (at least) two ways: using a Hard Boundary method or by using an Accept/Reject approach.
+The guarantee can be implemented in many ways, for example, by using a Hard Boundary method or by using an Accept/Reject approach.

 In the following we will see that the implementation of the guarantee actually determines the entire structure of the probability table describing the pick probabilities.